 Although these diets may help you shed some pounds, they come at the expense of healthy nutrition.
 Plus, they cause muscle loss, which in turn slows down metabolism.
 As a result, your body tends to gain weight at a faster rate.

-If you are to follow a diet, make sure to follow sustainable diets that doesn’t recommend extreme measures of losing weight.
+If you are to follow a diet, make sure to follow sustainable diets that don’t recommend extreme measures of losing weight.

 Eat Whole Foods

 Research suggests that whole foods such as whole grains, vegetables, and fruits demand more energy to be digested and absorbed than processed foods, such as processed cheese and white bread.
 Although research is limited in this area, it is still enough to indicate that whole foods can boost your metabolism.

 Not to mention that a diet with whole foods is healthier and can help you maintain or lose weight naturally.